xregistry/spec/core/spec.md

     if there are entities that need to be removed.
   - The processing of each individual entity in the map MUST follow the same rules as defined for `PUT` above.
+DUG look for $
 The `PATCH` variant MUST adhere to the `PUT` semantics defined above with the following exceptions:
   - Any mutable attribute which is missing MUST be interpreted as a request to leave it unchanged.
 However, modifying some other attribute (or some other server semantics) MAY modify it.
 A value of `null` MUST be interpreted as a request to delete the attribute.
-  - When using `PATCH` for a Resource or Version, `$meta` MUST be appended to the path of the URL since, when it is absent, the processing of the HTTP `xRegistry-` headers is already defined with "patch" semantics.
+  - When using `PATCH` for a Resource or Version, the URL path MUST be appended with `$meta` or `$export` (in the case of referencing a Resource) since without one of these `$` alternatives the xRegistry metadata woud appear as HTTP Headers and those already have "path" semantics defined.
   - `PATCH` MAY be used to create new entities, but as with any of the create operations, any missing REQUIRED attributes MUST generate an error.

-Note: when processing Resources and Versions, based on the presence of `$meta` (see the [Resource Metadata vs Resource Document](#resource-metadata-vs-resource-document) section), the HTTP body MAY contain the serialization of the entity's xRegistry metadata, or that metadata MAY appear as HTTP headers.
+Note: when processing Resources and Versions, based on the presence of one of the `$` alternatives, (see the [Resource Metadata vs Resource Document](#resource-metadata-vs-resource-document) section), the HTTP body MAY contain the serialization of the entity's xRegistry metadata, or that metadata MAY appear as HTTP headers.
 For the remainder of this section any discussion